 These hand print photo frames are a great craft for holidays such as Valentine’s Day or Mother’s Day.
+They are also a perfect Baby’s first Christmas ornament idea if you add a small hole to add a ribbon.

 They make great gifts for grandparents too!
 I always like to give them something handmade instead of a store -bought card and of course, the family just love receiving little things from the children.